 Sometimes answering the call can be interrupted by the everyday challenges of serving a church, which is why Perkins School of Theology offers its highly acclaimed Doctor of Ministry degree.
-Through reflection, exploration and peer sharing, Perkins can help put the higher calling back into your ministry.
-The Doctor of Ministry program offers:
+Through reflection, exploration and peer sharing the Doctor of Ministry program offers:

 • A renowned faculty